Skip to main content

 struct rte_mbuf *pkt = rx_bufs[i];

-// Parse and process market data
+// Only process UDP multicast market data

 }